-The bill amends Washington's animal cruelty laws to enhance the definitions and standards of care for animals.
-Key updates include a more detailed definition of "necessary food," which must now be species-appropriate, easily accessible, and sufficient in quantity and quality to maintain the animal's health.
-The definitions of "necessary medical attention," "necessary sanitation," "necessary shelter," "necessary space," and "necessary water" have also been expanded to ensure comprehensive care.
-Additionally, the bill clarifies the roles of animal control officers and humane officers in enforcing these standards and outlines procedures for seizing animals in cases of suspected cruelty or neglect, allowing officers to enter premises without a warrant if an animal is in imminent danger.
+The bill ESHB 1149 amends Washington's animal cruelty laws to enhance the definitions and standards of care for animals.
+It introduces detailed definitions for "necessary food," "necessary medical attention," "necessary sanitation," "necessary shelter," "necessary space," and "necessary water," establishing clearer guidelines for animal care.
+The bill also clarifies the roles of animal control and humane officers in enforcing these standards and outlines procedures for seizing animals suspected of cruelty or neglect.
+Notably, it allows officers to enter private property without a warrant if an animal is in imminent danger and requires owners to be notified of their rights regarding seized animals.

 Statutes affected: Original Bill: 16.52.011, 16.52.085, 16.52.100, 16.52.117, 16.52.200